tobek/laminae/notes.md

 - seeking out a state of "unknowing"
     + 'all thoughts and desires under a "cloud of forgetting," and thereby piercing God's cloud of unknowing with a "dart of longing love" from the heart...
 "For He can well be loved, but he cannot be thought." ...
 "And so I urge you, go after experience rather than knowledge"'
     + https://en.wikipedia.org/wiki/The_Cloud_of_Unknowing
-- empty mind, empty conscience - some kind of small brain everything is easier if you just think nothing oblivion situation
+- empty mind, empty conscience - some kind of small brain everything is easier if you just think nothing oblivion situation - is this already NND?
 - some crazy education process for new petitioners
     + like lesswrong weirdtopia comment where you work your way through simulation of human civilization learning everything
     + NGC could do this for Universal Story